Cavendish denied as De Bondt wins Giro 18th stage

 "It's a we question, not an I question.
 It was a collaboration (working together) until the last kilometre," De Bondt said.

-"Everyone said Cavendish or Démare or Dainese was going to win – it was written in the stars.
+"Everyone said Cavendish or Demare or (Alberto) Dainese was going to win – it was written in the stars.

 "But there was no moment of doubt, nobody skipped one turn," he said of the escape.